tech950/credit-card-api/README.md

 ./mvnw clean package
 ./mvnw spring-boot:run
 ```
+Login to the [application](http://localhost:8080) using
+</br>User: user
+</br>Password: password

-Use swagger-ui to view Transaction API documentation
+Use swagger-ui to view Credit Card API documentation
 http://localhost:8080/swagger-ui.html

 Openapi 3.0 supports servers dropdown in swagger-ui.
-This can be used to test the transaction API.
+This can be used to test the Credit Card API.

 View Health checks at
 http://localhost:8080/actuator/health